iamrohit01/A-Multi-page-Website/README.md

 How to Use

-Download the Files: Save the index.html file (the main website code), this README.md, and the LICENSE file.

-Open in a Browser: Simply open the index.html file in any modern web browser to view and interact with the website.
+Download the Files: Save the index.html file (the main website code), Open in a Browser: Simply open the index.html file in any modern web browser to view and interact with the website.

 Customization: